Non-Residential Property Tax Changes

 Starting in 2021, there will be changes to the taxation of the following subclasses of non-residential properties:

-- Small Business Property – will receive a 25% reduction below Other Non-Residential*
+- Small Business Property – may receive a 25% reduction below Other Non-Residential*

-- Vacant Non-Residential Property – will receive a 200% increase above Other Non-Residential*
+- Vacant Non-Residential Property – may receive a 200% increase above Other Non-Residential*

 * If you qualify as or are determined to be such under the criterion

 To ensure that a property is in the subclass, the property must be owned or leased by a business that: